benjamincrozat/content/posts/php-show-all-errors.md

 - `display_errors`: This key is a directive which determines whether errors should be printed as a part of the program's output or hidden.
 We set it to `1` to instruct PHP to display errors.

 - `display_startup_errors`: This directive decides if PHP will show errors that occur during PHP's startup sequence.
-We set 'display_startup_errors' to `1`, so PHP clearly communicates any startup issues.
+We set `display_startup_errors` to `1`, so PHP clearly communicates any startup issues.

 - `error_reporting(E_ALL)`: This setting controls the level of error reporting. `E_ALL` is a constant that instructs PHP to show all possible errors, warnings, and notices.